DimitraKaitalidou/CodilitySolutions/README.md

    - MaxProductOfThree: Maximize A[P] * A[Q] * A[R] for any triplet (P, Q, R)
    - NumberOfDiscIntersections: Compute the number of intersections in a sequence of discs
    - Triangle: Determine whether a triangle can be built from a given set of edges

+7. Stacks and Queues
+   - Brackets: Determine whether a given string of parentheses (multiple types) is properly nested